Roninii/portfolio/content/blog/composition-api.md

 > If you're unfamiliar with `this` in JavaScript or you still struggle with it, I highly recommend [this article at ui.dev](https://ui.dev/this-keyword-call-apply-bind-javascript/)

-In Vue, there is a lot of magic happening behind the scenes in Vue, and one of those spells that they are casting is the way that `this` is automagically bound to the component instance for you.
+In Vue, there is a lot of magic happening behind the scenes, and one of those spells that they are casting is the way that `this` is automagically bound to the component instance for you.
 Those of you who used React in the early days may remember how painful keeping track of the scope of `this` could be.
 Vue made this easy by taking care of the scope for you.
 Ensuring that referencing `this` in your methods, computed properties, or even lifecycle hooks, was always bound to the component instance.
 This was great, as it greatly reduced cognitive overhead when working inside a component and it really lowered the barrier to entry for more inexperienced devs.

 ```js
 export default {